zuozhenggh/learning-library/developer-library/skillset-tracker/7-oda/7-oda.md

 ## Introduction

-In this lab you are going to go through a series of steps for provisioning an Oracle Digital Assistance Instance, download, import and test a Skill, create a Slack Channel and Workspace and integrate your Bot with Slack channel.
-BotML was used to create the Skill that you will download for this Demo.
+In this lab you are going to go through a series of steps for provisioning an **Oracle Digital Assistant Instance**, download, import and test a Skill, create a **Slack Channel** and Workspace and integrate your Bot with Slack channel. **BotML** was used to create the Skill that you will download for this Demo.

-The Oracle Digital Assistant makes API calls to the Skillset Tracking Application that contains data like names of managers, their team members names, development areas, skills for each development area and skill value for each skill.
+The **Oracle Digital Assistant** makes API calls to the **Skillset Tracking Application** that contains data like names of managers, their team members names, development areas, skills for each development area and skill value for each skill.
 All the data exists in a JSON format and the JSON is parsed to retrieve data from it.

-In Slack Workspace, the Data will appear like buttons that you can select and what you have selected it will be sent to Oracle Digital Assistant as a variable, that will trigger another buttons as effect of the states in Flows that exists in the Digital Assistant.
+In Slack Workspace, the Data will appear like buttons that you can select and what you have selected it will be sent to **Oracle Digital Assistant** as a variable, that will trigger another buttons as effect of the states in Flows that exists in the Digital Assistant.
 At some states you can choose the button or you can type as input/response the name of the manager/name of the employee/name of the skill/what is written on the button.

 ### Terminology